Akapaya/Breckaut_Phaser/README.md

-# Projeto Unity: Breckaut (HTML)
+# Project: Breckaut (HTML)

-Bem-vindo ao meu repositório HTML, onde compartilho meu projeto desenvolvido como parte do meu desenvolvimento em jogos
+Welcome to my HTML repository where I share my project developed as part of my game development

-## Descrição do Projeto
+## Project description

 ### Breckaut HTML
-Um exemplo simples do jogo Breckaut em HTML, CSS e javascript phaser
+A simple example of the Breckaut game in HTML, CSS and javascript phaser

 https://github.com/Akapaya/Breckaut_Phaser/assets/63330951/bcae65bd-6ca1-4356-8b3d-d3854720c4a5

-## Desafios e Conquistas Unity
+## Challenges and Achievements
-Este projeto um dos meus primeiros projetos HTML.
+This project is one of my first HTML projects.

-## Tecnologias e Habilidades Demonstradas
+## Demonstrated Technologies and Skills

 - HTML
 - CSS
 - JavaScript
 - Phaser

-## Contato
+## Contact

-Sinta-se à vontade para entrar em contato comigo para discutir mais sobre este projeto ou colaborações futuras.
+Please feel free to contact me to discuss further about this project or future collaborations.

 - Email: gregory_valentim@hotmail.com
 - LinkedIn: [Gregory Valentim](https://www.linkedin.com/in/gregory-valentim/)

-Obrigado por explorar este projeto Unity.
+Thanks for exploring this HTML project.